-- 1 Type c to select the Config menu. - 2 Select Date and Time, then press ENTER. - 3 Enter the date in the format indicated, then press ENTER. - 4 Enter the time in the format indicated, then press ENTER.
-Entering seconds is optional.
+- 1 Press c to select the Config menu. - 2 Select Date and Time, then press ENTER. - 3 Enter the date in the format indicated, then press ENTER. - 4 Enter the time in the format indicated (entering seconds is optional), then press ENTER.